SuperOfficeDocs/contribution/markdown-guide/index.md

 * Use numbers for ordered lists.
 * Use stars for bulleted lists.
 Don't use dashes.

-To include an image, a call-out, a new paragraph, or a child list, indent that content **4** spaces relative to the list item it belongs to.
+To include an image, a call-out, a new paragraph, or a child list (without breaking the continuity of the list), indent that content **4** spaces relative to the list item it belongs to.

 ## Metadata (front-matter)